 Click on the relevant links below to be taken to each section or scroll up and down the page.

-Founded by Benjamin Britten in 1952, Aldeburgh Music Club is one of the leading choirs in East Anglia with over 100 voices.
+Aldeburgh Music Club is one of the leading choirs in East Anglia with over 100 members.

 Based in Snape Maltings, Suffolk